‘Have you tried turning it off and on again?’

 IT chatbots can streamline the onboarding process by automating repetitive IT tasks and guiding new hires through setup steps.

-- The chatbot walks her through setting up her email, two-factor authentication, and Wi-Fi connection.
+- The chatbot walks her through setting up her email and securing her account.

 - It shares links to training resources and IT policies.

-- When Sarah requests a second monitor, the chatbot processes the request, gets approval, and schedules delivery.
+- When Sarah requests a second monitor, the chatbot processes the request and arranges delivery after approval.

 IT system monitoring

-Chatbots help IT teams monitor critical systems by providing real-time alerts, updates, and recommendations to prevent downtime or performance issues.
+Chatbots help IT teams monitor critical systems by providing real-time alerts and system updates to prevent downtime or performance issues.

 For example, if a server’s CPU usage spikes unexpectedly, the chatbot immediately notifies the IT team through Slack, suggesting actions like restarting services or reallocating resources.
 If the issue escalates, the chatbot can create a detailed incident report for faster resolution, helping to minimize disruptions.